Skip to main content

 The effectiveness of the flu shot has a bit to do with timing and educated guessing.
 This is because public health scientists and flu virus researchers have to predict 6 months in advance what they think the next year’s flu virus will look like.

 You might be wondering how scientists make these predictions.
-Around February of each year, experts with the World Health Organization (WHO) review data from the last flu season to make an educated guess about which strains are most likely to circulate during the next flu season.
+Around February of each year, experts with the World Health Organization (WHO) review data from the last flu season.
+Based on this info, they make an educated guess about which strains are most likely to circulate during the next flu season.

 In some seasons, the prediction of the strains matches the reality of the strains spreading in the community.
 When this happens, the vaccine is very effective.
 In other seasons, the flu virus may change, and strains that aren’t covered by the vaccine may cause the most illness.
 In these seasons, the flu shot is less effective.